pyrite-dev/nishbox/README.md

 ## Download

-Nightly builds are available from [Jenkins](https://j.nishi.boats/job/NishBox/job/master/).
+Download it from the [Pyrite homepage](http://pyrite.nishi.boats/nishbox/).

 ## Community